Photo by Silvia Grav

 in collaboration with danish performance collective Secret Hotel.

-She has trained and researched extensively in multiple branches of world music singing, and she has private voice students, collaborates with music bands from various genres and frequently leads her workshop "Embodied Voice".
+She has trained and researched extensively in multiple branches of world music singing, and she has private voice students, collaborates with music bands from various genres and frequently leads workshops.

 Her deep interest in the human voice has led her on various expeditions

-as far as India, Tuva, Iceland, Corsica and Georgia.
-She holds a Bachelor in Folk and World Music
+as far as India, Tuva, Iceland, Corsica, Iran, Armenia and Georgia.

-Nini is the founder and leader of the World Choir and NOOR Vocal Group in Copenhagen.
+Nini is the founder and leader of the World Choir, KONUR and Vokalgruppen NOOR.

 Nini received the Musicians Working Grant 2019 from the Danish Arts Counsel.

-She is nominated for two Danish Music Awards Folk 2019 in the categories World Singer of The Year and New Talent of The Year.
+She was nominated for two Danish Music Awards Folk 2019 in the categories World Singer of The Year and New Talent of The Year.